SLIP SLIDING AWAY

 Kirk said the City had reached an agreement with him when he bought the property that the hill would be covered by the City’s liability insurance policy.
 However, he was not sure whether he might have liability in event of an accident in excess of the City’s policy, or whether the City could demand contribution from him in event something happened on the hill that insurance refused to cover.

-Fortunately for Kirk, I read this column regularly, and because I was enjoying his beef and beer, I felt obligated.
+Fortunately for Kirk, I read this column regularly (a necessity, because I write it).
+Because I was enjoying his beef and beer, I felt obligated.
 So I asked him, “How much do you charge to let people sled?”

 “Nothing,” he said.